As an Amazon Associate we earn a small commission from qualifying purchases.

 Emotional effects of precipitous labor

-Like pregnancy, having a repaid labor may also have undeniable effects on your emotions.
+Like pregnancy, having a rapaid labor may also have undeniable effects on your emotions.
 An adrenaline rush is the first feeling that you will have especially after delivery.
 Some mothers feel traumatized or depressed after having a rapid delivery because everything just happened so fast that they didn’t have time to adjust to the situation.
+According to this study, postpartum depression occurs in 13-19% of women.

 It is okay to feel exhausted and tired.
 You may need to have some time to recover and some alone time to do that.
 Don’t force yourself if you don’t feel like nursing your newborn immediately as your body is still adjusting to the changes that are happening.
 Make sure to sleep when your baby does.
 Having a partner who can help take turns in taking care of the baby may help speed up your recovery process.